-String in Arrays
+Strings in Arrays

-String in arrays are in principle not a problem (as seen before), but two things have to be kept in mind
+Strings in arrays are in principle not a problem (as seen before), but two things to keep in mind

 - Speed reduction due to a different common base type of the objects stored in the array (i.e. PyObject) - 2.
-Memory spoiling since the entry size is defined by the maximal length of the stored strings - \Rightarrow if possible, better work with e.g. lookup tables
+Memory spoiling since the entry size is defined by the maximal length of the stored strings ⇒ if possible, better work with e.g. lookup tables

-In general you can mix different data type in an array
+In general you can mix different data types in an array